-Homogenization: Process of breaking up fat globules into smaller particles to allow the fat to stay evenly distributed throughout the milk
+Homogenization: Process of breaking up fat globules into smaller particles to allow the fat to stay evenly distributed

 Hundredweight: Equal to 100 pounds.
 The symbol for hundredweight is cwt.

 Industrial milk: Milk that is sold for further processing into dairy products such as cheese, ice cream, etc.